getporter/porter/docs/content/authoring-bundles.md

 ## Bundle Actions

-Porter supports the three CNAB actions: install, upgrade, and uninstall.
+Porter and its mixins supports the three CNAB actions: install, upgrade, and uninstall.
 Within each action, you define an ordered list of steps to execute.
 Each step has a mixin, a `description`, and optionally `outputs`.

 ```yaml
 install: